surma/surma.dev/content/things/react-redux-comlink.md

 <!--more-->

-[React] is a popular web framework.
+[React] is a popular web framework.Some love React for its component abstraction, some because of its vast ecosystem and some for its meta-platform properties.

 > **Note:** I use words like “popular” or “often” being very aware that I am under the influence of the Web Development Twitter Echo Chamber™️.
 Your mileage may vary, proceed with care, dont @ me.
 Also, if you are not conceptually familiar with React & Redux, this blog post might not only be of marginal interest to you.

-Some love React for its component abstraction, some because of its vast ecosystem and some for its meta-platform properties.
-The more I read up on React, the more I see React and Redux appearing together.
-May that be in the description of a job offer, a stack overflow post or a library. **My goal is to bring off-main-thread architectures to main-stream web development, but how compatible are React or Redux with this philosophy?**
+The more I read up on React, the more I see React and [Redux] appearing together.
+That got met thinking: **My goal is to bring off-main-thread architectures to main-stream web development.
+Are React and Redux compatible with this philosophy?** Let’s give it a try!

 ## Architecture

 To me, [React] — just like [Preact], [Svelte] or [lit-html] — provide mainly one feature of interest: Turning state into DOM, ideally in an efficient manner.
 Your business logic manipulates a state object and your UI framework consumes said object to update your UI accordingly.
-These frameworks enable you to have a clear separation between state and UI, however, I often see people encapsulate their business logic into components tied to component-internal state.
-Over time, this can get unwieldy.
-This is where [Redux] comes into play, a popular “state container”.
-It centralizes your state and all its mutations in a single place, outside your components, reenforcing the aforementioned separation.
+These frameworks enable you to have a clear separation between state and UI.
+Nonetheless, I often see people encapsulate their business logic into their (visual) components tied to component-internal state.
+This is where [Redux] can help.
+Redux is a popular “state container”, centralizing your state and all its mutations in one place, outside your components, reenforcing the aforementioned separation.

 As I have said [before][when workers], my mantra is **“UI thread for UI work only”**.
-State in itself is not UI work so **Redux should not be running on the UI thread!** Since I have not written React or Redux myself 😱, I figured I’d use _the_ canonical sample for pretty much every UI framework out there: TodoMVC.
+State management is not UI work and consequently **Redux should not be running on the UI thread!** Since I have not written React or Redux myself 😱, I figured I’d use _the_ canonical sample for pretty much every UI framework out there: TodoMVC.
 And of course, Redux has a [Todo MVC sample][redux todomvc]!

 ## CRArgh

 The problem with Redux’s TodoMVC sample is that it uses [create-react-app].
-Don’t get me wrong, CRA is not inherently bad.
+I don’t mean that CRA is inherently bad.
 Not at all.
-But I did run into problems in the context of this experiment. **CRA’s default build setup doesn’t support workers** [yet.][cra worker pr] I did try and use the branch from that PR, but it doesn’t seem to be fully working yet.
+But **CRA’s default build setup doesn’t support workers** [yet][cra worker pr], which is _kinda_ essential for this experiment.
+I did try and use the branch from that PR, but it doesn’t seem to be fully working yet.

 Alternatively, you can “eject” from CRA and take matters into your own hands.
 Ejecting brings everything from under the hood to... well, over the hood, I guess.
 After doing so I found myself _way_ out of my depth.
 The [webpack] and [babel] configs are impenetrable to me, which is mostly due to my lack of experience with webpack and babel.
 The bottom line here is that I couldn’t easily adjust Redux’s TodoMVC sample to support workers.

-On a related note: **webpack is not optimal for workers**, as it cannot share chunks between main thread and workers.
-[I opened an issue][webpack worker issue] about this a while ago and talked to [Sean Larkin] about it quite recently.
+> **Note**: **webpack is not optimal for workers**, as it cannot share chunks between main thread and workers.
+[I opened an issue][webpack worker issue] for this a while ago and talked to [Sean Larkin] about it quite recently.
 It seems webpack 5 will make solving this much easier.
 But let me be clear: **webpack is an acceptable choice for OMT**, as long as you keep an eye on the amount of double-loading that you are potentially causing.
 If you are using webpack and want to use workers, [Jason] wrote [`worker-plugin`][worker-plugin], which teaches webpack about the `new Worker()` constructor to make workers easy to use.

-All in all it doesn’t really matter which build system you use.
-For the purpose of this blog post I used [Rollup], as I am familiar with that and even maintain an [off-main-thread plugin][rollup omt] for Rollup.
-If you are a [Preact] users, [Jason]’s [stockroom] might be worth a look!
-It’s a simple state container that runs in a worker by default.
+The bottom line is that I couldn’t really do this with CRA, so for the purpose of this blog post I used [Rollup], as I am familiar with that and even maintain an [off-main-thread plugin][rollup omt] for Rollup.  **All in all it doesn’t really matter which build system you use.**

 ## Business as usual

 To have a starting point, [I whipped up a useless counter app](step1).
 It has a counter.
 You can increment and decrement it.
 That’s it.
 No bells and whistles.
 It uses Redux for state management, React for the UI and [react-redux] as the glue between the two.

-Let’s start with the state: Our state is just a counter.
+Let’s look at some code: Our state is just a counter.
 We have two actions we can perform: Incrementing and decrementing that counter.

 ```js
 const reducer = (state = 0, { type }) => {